DBerchelmann/data-science-notes/README.md

 Notes regarding github so far:

+Here is an emoji :grinning: to get a smile on your face before reading
 - Create your repository at github.com/new
 - After creating your repository, copy the SSH key and return to you terminal
 - Once in the terminal, enter the desired directory where you want the repository to live